zhipenglu/CRSSANT/README.md

 For visualization of the results, we recommend IGV, which has features for grouping alignments based on tags, such as DG and NG that we implemented here.
 IGV can also directly visualize DG summary information and RNA secondary structures, see [Step 4: Cluster alignments to groups](https://github.com/zhipenglu/CRSSANT#step-4-cluster-alignments-to-groups) for details.
 VARNA is recommended for visualizing RNA secondary structures in a variety of formats, including
 * [IGV v2.4+](https://software.broadinstitute.org/software/igv/)
 * [VARNA v1.0+](http://varna.lri.fr/)

+## System requirements and tests

+The programs are generally run in x86-64 compatible processors, including 64 bit Linux or Mac OS X, if there is enough memory.
+Read mapping against mammalian genomes using STAR requires at least 30G memory.
+Alignment classification typically requires 100G memory.
+As a result, these two steps should be run in a cluster with large memory.

+Test datasets and example output files are provided for all steps except STAR mapping, which is a well maintained package.
+Test files are located in the `tests` folder.
+The analysis pipeline is preferably run as separate steps to allow maximal control and quality assurance.